lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 # Level I: Describing the data

+Description answers questions like: How many poll respondents voted for X

 Observed distributional facts

 What kinds of models of E[y | X] fit

 # Level II: Statistical inference about a population

+SI answers questions like: What is the political opinion of all the people in the state

 Statistical significance of differences (between subgroups, treated/untreated, etc)